 ROSEN, A HIGHLY RECOGNIZED LAW FIRM, Encourages Gaotu Techedu Inc. f/k/a GSX Techedu Inc. Investors with Losses to Secure Counsel Before Important February 28 Deadline in Securities Class Action Commenced by the Firm – GOTU, GSX

-WHY: Rosen Law Firm, a global investor rights law firm, reminds purchasers of the securities of Gaotu Techedu Inc. f/k/a GSX Techedu Inc. (NYSE: GOTU, GSX) between March 5, 2021 and July 23, 2021, both dates inclusive (the “Class Period”), of the important February 28, 2023 lead plaintiff deadline.
+WHY: Rosen Law Firm, a global investor rights law firm, reminds purchasers of the securities of Gaotu Techedu Inc. f/k/a GSX Techedu Inc. GOTU GSX))) between March 5, 2021 and July 23, 2021, both dates inclusive (the "Class Period"), of the important February 28, 2023 lead plaintiff deadline.

 SO WHAT: If you purchased Gaotu securities during the Class Period you may be entitled to compensation without payment of any out of pocket fees or costs through a contingency fee arrangement.